maaceroo/neutrino1/DB_SPEC_6AD/CovaMatrix/README.md

     > root -l -n -b -q db_CovaMatrix_6AD_6x6Det_build.C

-The `db_CorrMatrix_6AD_DiagBlk3_37bins.txt` file contains the digitalised correlation matris extracted from slides "Daya Bay Oscilla+on Analysis" by Henoch Wong (2016).
+The `db_CorrMatrix_6AD_DiagBlk3_37bins.txt` file contains the digitalised correlation matrix extracted from slides "Daya Bay Oscilla+on Analysis" by Henoch Wong (2016).

-The final product ir the `root` file `db_CovaMatrix_6AD_6x26bins.root`, automatically saved to `../files_data/`, from it is called by the analysis macro.
+The final product is the `root` file `db_CovaMatrix_6AD_6x26bins.root`, automatically saved to `../files_data/`, from where it is called by the analysis macro.

 ### Runnig step-by-step
 **1.** Execute (_requires `db_CorrMatrix_6AD_DiagBlk3_37bins.txt`_):